The making of Wild is the Wind

 Original Artwork

-Symmetry always works fabulously for a fan print so the TEXAN STAR and RODEO RIDERS were based on that composition, but I wanted a freer DESERT SPARKLER, imagining a twinkling tequila-fuelled desert, full of bright and beautiful flowers.
-The MELODY MAKER was heavily influenced by the embroidery of Nudie's suits, and I was looking to achieve that same feel of a decorative motif making a pattern across the semi-circle of the fan.
+Symmetry always works fabulously for a hand-fan print so the Texan Star and Rodeo Rider were based on that composition, but I wanted a freer Desert Sparkler, imagining a twinkling tequila-fuelled desert, full of bright and beautiful flowers.
+The Melody Maker was heavily influenced by the embroidery of Nudie's suits, and I was looking to achieve that same feel of a decorative motif making a pattern across the semi-circle of the hand-fan.

-Working with fabulous illustrator Cristopher Mendez the compositions took shape and a beautiful set of fans was born.
+Working with fabulous illustrator Cristopher Mendez the compositions took shape and a beautiful set of hand-fans was born.

 Detailing